↑

 Jump to Recipe

 Our Smoked Venison Chili is so good!
-It’s made with a 2 pound of venison roast, seasoned with an umami rub, and smoked for three hours.
+It’s made with a 2-pound venison roast, seasoned with an umami rub, and smoked for three hours.

 The chili is a delicious combination of canned crushed and diced tomatoes.
 Three kinds of beans, onions, garlic, corn, and potatoes.